0xjclar/MoreMonsters/README.md

 The Time Between Mob Spawns slider adjusts the amount of time between each new individual monster spawn, From 0 to a max of 8 hours.
 0 results in instantaneous spawning of the selected number of monsters.
 When "Spawn an extra mob after..." is toggled, it will spawn a new monster after finding 25%, 50%, and 75% of the total scrap contained in the level, for a total of 3 additional monsters.
 Is is toggled off by default.

+# Changelog

+# V 1.2.1
+- Fixed bug where one fewer monster would spawn than desired, i.e. 9 monsters spawn when 10 was the setting.
+# V 1.2.0
+- Can now customize quantity of each type of monster, including monsters that don't normally spawn on the moon of choice.

 # Future Updates
 Modifying the number of outside and daytime monsters as well.
 Add more customization with regards to having more mobs spawn at various checkpoints, like with collecting